 In Kuwait, compulsory education ends after Year 11.
 Kuwaiti students in private schools following the National Curriculum of England sit GCSE/IGCSE examinations towards the end of Year 11, and some universities in Kuwait and abroad admit students to undergraduate courses on the basis of those results.

 However, most quality universities cannot admit students directly from Year 11 because the first year of their undergraduate programmes start at a significantly higher academic level.
 Such universities, when admitting students from the British education system, will require them to have completed additional Sixth Form qualifications before they can be admitted.
 Sixth Form, so-called because it historically followed the fifth year of secondary level education, is the collective term for Year 12 (the Lower Sixth) and Year 13 (the Upper Sixth).

-In Year 12, students typically study four Advanced Subsidiary (AS Level) subjects, sitting ‘unit examinations’ in January and May/June.
-In Year 13, students typically take three of their AS Level subjects forward to a higher level, known as ‘A2’.
+In Year 12, students typically study four Advanced Subsidiary (AS Level) subjects.
+In Year 13, students typically take three of their AS Level subjects forward to a higher level, known as A2.
 Some students also broaden their studies by taking an additional AS Level subject in Year 13.
-Unit examinations in Year 13 are again held in two sessions: January and May/June.
+AS and A2 unit examinations are held in May or June.

 Students may graduate either from Year 12 with AS Levels or may continue to Year 13 and gain full A Level qualifications, the results of which will determine the types of universities to which they may be able to enter.